bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

         $ docker logout quay.io

 ::: warning
-:fa-exclamation-triangle: For linux user make sure your `user id` and `group id` is `1000` or refer to the `Running BCD controller with user ID different from 1000` paragraph in [bcd controller section](https://documentation.bonitasoft.com/bcd/3.4/bcd_controller)
+:fa-exclamation-triangle: For linux user make sure your `user id` and `group id` is `1000` or refer to the `Running BCD controller with user ID different from 1000` paragraph in [BCD Controller image](bcd_controller.md)
 :::

     The `bcd-dependencies-<bonita_version>` Docker named volume is now available and can be mounted with your BCD Controller.